Pathoschild/smapi-mod-dump/source/~Jonqora/AngryGrandpa/README.md

         "StatuesForFarmhands": true
     }
 </details>

 - **GrandpaDialogue:** Choose the dialogue used during evaluation and re-evaluation events.
 Default is `"Original"`.
-  - `"Original"` - Harsher dialogue found in early versions of the game
+  - `"Original"` - Harsher dialogue found in early versions of the game.
-  - `"Vanilla"` - Normal dialogue used in the game ever since version 1.05 was released
+  - `"Vanilla"` - Normal dialogue used in the game ever since version 1.05 was released.
   - `"Nuclear"` - Grandpa is *very* enthusiastic about his opinions, good or bad. **Warning: profanity!**

 - **GenderNeutrality:** Removes all references to player gender in grandpa's dialogue.
 Defaults to `true` if  [Gender Neutrality mod](https://www.nexusmods.com/stardewvalley/mods/722) is installed.
 Otherwise defaults to `false`.

 - **ExpressivePortraits:** Gives grandpa a variety of new facial expressions to use in all evaluation dialogue.
 Defaults to `true`.

+- **PortraitStyle:** Choose the art style used for grandpa's expressive portraits.
+Defaults to `"auto"`.
+  - `"auto"` - Checks for compatible portrait mods and uses a matching style if available.
+  - `"Vanilla"` - Grandpa matches the vanilla art style even if other portrait mods are installed.
+  - `"Poltergeister"` - Matches Poltergeister's art style (e.g. [Seasonal Cute Characters](https://www.nexusmods.com/stardewvalley/mods/5450)) no matter what portrait mods are installed.

 - **ScoringSystem:** Choose how points are scored and how many points are required to earn 4 candles.
 Default is `"Vanilla"`.
   - `"Original"` - Original (pre-SDV v1.05) game evaluation: 13 possible points, you need 12 to earn 4 candles.